boudicca-events/boudicca.events/docs/DATA_MODEL.md

 * Lists (VariantValue "list")
 * Markdown (VariantValue "markdown")

-TODO specify if you are allowed to add new formats yourself and what this means for working with Boudicca software.

 TODO make below sections more standardized with information. like what about sorting, searching, ...

 ### Text

-Simple text
+Format: Arbitrary text, no restrictions

+Sorting: Alphabetically, case-insensitive (so `aAbB` instead of `abAB`)

+Searching: Works with Equals and Contains queries.

 ### Numbers

-Knowledge about numbers is mostly important to correctly sort them.

-The format looks like: TODO define format and possible numbers here
+Format: Allowed are integers, negative numbers and floating point numbers

 Examples:
 * 0
 * 1
 * -5
+* 0.5
 * ...?

+Sorting: By numerical value

+Searching: Works with Equals queries.
+Numbers need to be equal.
+TODO we probably need greater and smaller-queries here.

 ### Dates

-Knowledge about dates is important for before/after + duration searches and to sort them correctly.

-The format is the "Date and time with the offset" format of the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) standard.
+Format: The format is the "Date and time with the offset" format of the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) standard.
 TODO not sure if we really want to accept all ISO formats, i guess there are local ones in there as well (ones without timezone information)

 Examples:
 * 2024-04-27T23:59:00+02:00
 * 2024-04-27T11:00:00Z

+Sorting: By time.

+Searching: Works with Equals, After, Before and Duration queries.

 ### Lists

-Knowledge about lists is mostly important for contains searches and search faceting.
-We cannot sort lists.

-The format is a comma "," seperated list of values.
+Format: The format is a comma "," seperated list of values.
 That means that commas occurring in a value have to be escaped by a backslash "\" and occurring backslashes also have to be escaped by a backslash.

 Examples:
 * value1 (this is a list consisting only of one value "value1")